Customer Discovery Questions: A Crash Course in Asking Better

 THE BANJO’S CURSE

 Let’s say a friend of ours plays the banjo.
 Weird, right?
 Everyone knows banjo players don’t have friends.
 And that’s the problem — he’s driven away most of his friends already with his tone-deaf, cacophonous plucking.
 If he plays at the folk festival this weekend, we may lose him forever.
+(Yes, I speak from experience.
+I do play the banjo poorly and it is very loud.)

 But what if we could find a way banjo players can keep playing without driving people away?
 Is there a market for a product that would silence a banjo for everyone but the player?
+So we invent an earpiece for the musician that will allow only them to hear the banjo, sparing their friends and family the pain and suffering only banjos, accordions, and bagpipes can bring.
+Our customer persona is obvious: friendless, mediocre banjo players.
+Now let’s steady our compass and navigate the questions.

 QUESTION TYPES